 To avoid the inevitable gorging of candy, make the kids (and yourself) a nutritious meal before they go out.
 Tell the kids no matter how old they are to only go to well-lit houses, avoiding darkened ones, and never enter any home unless they’re accompanied by an adult.

-3. Finally, no one should go trick or treating alone
+3. No one should go trick or treating alone

 This is stating the obvious, but try to avoid bobbing for apples – it isn’t very sanitary and germs are easily spread that way.
 And don’t eat too much of the candy that’s brought home– your kids and your health may not forgive you.
 Consider offering a tray of veggies and fruit, and other delicious wholesome snacks.